Britain accuses Russia of secretly stockpiling deadly nerve agent used in attack

 “We actually have evidence within the last 10 years that Russia has not only been investigating the delivery of nerve agents for the purposes of assassination, but has also been creating and stockpiling Novichok,” Johnson told the BBC.

-Britain and Russia have each expelled 23 diplomats over the attack as relations between the two countries crash to a post-Cold War low.
+The identification of Novichok as the weapon has become the central pillar of Britain’s case for Russia’s culpability in the poisoning.
+Britain and Russia have each expelled 23 diplomats over the attack as relations between the two countries reach a post-Cold War low.

+Skripal, a former colonel in Russian military intelligence who betrayed dozens of Russian agents to Britain, and his daughter are fighting for their lives after they were found collapsed on a bench in the city of Salisbury two weeks ago.

 Officials from the world’s chemical weapons watchdog will arrive in Britain on Monday to investigate the samples used in the attack and the results should be known in about two weeks, Britain’s foreign ministry said.

+The foreign ministry said that if Russia has been stockpiling nerve agents this would amount to a violation of the Chemical Weapons Convention, of which Moscow is a signatory.

-Russia’s ambassador to the European Union Vladimir Chizhov told the BBC that a British research laboratory could be the source of the nerve agent used in the attack.
+Russia’s ambassador to the European Union Vladimir Chizhov told the same program that his country has destroyed its reserves of such substances and a British research laboratory could be the source of the nerve agent used in the attack.

+Johnson dismissed those claims and said Russia’s reaction “was not the response of a country that really believes itself to be innocent”.

+“Their response has been a mix of smug sarcasm and denial and obfuscation,” he said.

+Some British lawmakers have urged Prime Minister Theresa May to freeze the private assets of senior members in Russian President Vladimir Putin’s circle.

+Putin is expected to easily win a presidential election on Sunday which would take him to nearly a quarter of a century in power.

-Reporting By Andrew MacAskill; Editing by Catherine Evans
+Reporting By Andrew MacAskill; Editing by Catherine Evans and Angus MacSwan